 Practice Nurses and Allied Staff

 We have a highly trained and multi-skilled team of nurses.
-Our Nurse Practitioner, Diana Morgan works supporting the On Call doctor/triaging the many calls for medical advice between 8.00 am and 5.00 pm.
+Our Nurse Practitioners, Diana Morgan and Ann Stanton work supporting the On Call doctor/triaging the many calls for medical advice between 8.00 am and 5.00 pm.
 We view the Nurse Practitioner role as virtually equivalent to that of the GPs.
 Diana also specialises in Diabetes whilst Ann covers most

-We have a Health Care Assistant (HCA) Mrs Tracy Ashworth.
+We have a Health Care Assistant (HCA) Tracy Ashworth.
 Tracy will do injections, dressings, blood tests, ECG's and blood pressure readings.

-We also have two Phlebotomists, Ms Joanne Adair and Mrs Debbie Spencer, for taking bloods/BPs.
+We also have two Phlebotomists, Joanne Adair and Debbie Spencer, for taking bloods/BPs.

-We also have an Elderly Care Co-ordinator - Mrs Arlene Murphy who also cover Phlebotomy when Joanne and Debbie are away.
+We also have an Elderly Care Co-ordinator - Arlene Murphy who also cover Phlebotomy when Joanne and Debbie are away.